tabeebs/Beatle/plan.md

 **Objective:** Implement the UI and functionality for the "Reset round?" confirmation popup and the "Victory Screen."

 -   **Reset Confirmation Popup (Slide 8):**
-    -   [ ] Create `ResetConfirmationPopup` component/HTML structure.
+    -   [✔️] Create `ResetConfirmationPopup` component/HTML structure.
-    -   [ ] Style as a centered dark overlay with a black rounded box.
+    -   [✔️] Style as a centered dark overlay with a black rounded box.
-    -   [ ] Add "Reset the round?" title (White, Lexend Bold).
+    -   [✔️] Add "Reset the round?" title (White, Lexend Bold).
-    -   [ ] Add body text (Lexend Regular, #999999) as specified.
+    -   [✔️] Add body text (Lexend Regular, #999999) as specified.
-    -   [ ] Implement "Cancel" button (#323136ff background, white text).
+    -   [✔️] Implement "Cancel" button (#323136ff background, white text).
-        -   [ ] On click: close popup.
+        -   [✔️] On click: close popup.
-    -   [ ] Implement "Yes, reset" button (#b41c27ff background, white text).
+    -   [✔️] Implement "Yes, reset" button (#b41c27ff background, white text).
-        -   [ ] On click: clear progress, load new random song snippet (back to 2s, Slide 9 state), close popup.
+        -   [✔️] On click: clear progress, load new random song snippet (back to 2s, Slide 9 state), close popup.
-    -   [ ] Link Music Note icon in nav bar to open this popup.
+    -   [✔️] Link Music Note icon in nav bar to open this popup.
 -   **Victory Screen (Slide 11):**
-    -   [ ] Create `VictoryScreen` component/HTML structure.
+    -   [✔️] Create `VictoryScreen` component/HTML structure.
         * *Inputs Needed:* Design for how this screen replaces/overlays the game screen.
-    -   [ ] Display "Beatle" header (as on game screen).
+    -   [✔️] Display "Beatle" header (as on game screen).
-    -   [ ] Vinyl & Play Button:
+    -   [✔️] Vinyl & Play Button:
-        -   [ ] Continuous idle spin animation for vinyl.
+        -   [✔️] Continuous idle spin animation for vinyl.
-        -   [ ] Click vinyl/play SVG or Spacebar toggles play/pause of the *full* correctly guessed track.
+        -   [✔️] Click vinyl/play SVG or Spacebar toggles play/pause of the *full* correctly guessed track.
-    -   [ ] Display Results (centered, Lexend):
+    -   [✔️] Display Results (centered, Lexend):
-        -   [ ] Correct Song Title.
+        -   [✔️] Correct Song Title.
-        -   [ ] Correct Artist.
+        -   [✔️] Correct Artist.
-        -   [ ] "Great Job!".
+        -   [✔️] "Great Job!".
-        -   [ ] "You got the Beatle within [elapsed time] seconds." (using the calculated timer value).
+        -   [✔️] "You got the Beatle within [elapsed time] seconds." (using the calculated timer value).
-    -   [ ] Implement "Play Again?"
+    -   [✔️] Implement "Play Again?"
 Button:
-        -   [ ] Rounded, #2cb67dff background, white text.
+        -   [✔️] Rounded, #2cb67dff background, white text.
-        -   [ ] On click: restart game with a new track at 2s snippet (back to Slide 4, game screen state, reset timer).
+        -   [✔️] On click: restart game with a new track at 2s snippet (back to Slide 4, game screen state, reset timer).
-    -   [ ] Logic to display Victory Screen upon correct guess.
+    -   [✔️] Logic to display Victory Screen upon correct guess.

 ---

-### Phase 7: Backend Integration (SoundCloud & Metadata)
+### Phase 7: Local Audio Integration & Metadata Management

-**Objective:** Integrate with the SoundCloud API for audio streaming and prepare song metadata for search and display.
+**Objective:** Integrate locally stored Bengali song snippets for gameplay and prepare associated song metadata for search, display, and core game logic.

--   **SoundCloud API Integration:**
-    -   [ ] Research SoundCloud API for streaming audio snippets (or full tracks for victory).
-        * *Inputs Needed:* SoundCloud API documentation, API key/client ID if required.
-    -   [ ] Implement function to fetch a list of tracks from a curated Bengali playlist.
+-   **Local Audio File Management:**
+    -   [✔️] Verify all required Bengali song files are present in the assets/songs/ directory.
+    -   [✔️] Implement robust logic within the application to access, load, and play audio snippets from these local files.
-        * *Inputs Needed:* SoundCloud playlist URL or ID.
+        * *Inputs Needed:* Final list of song filenames.
-    -   [ ] Implement function to get streamable URL for a track (or a segment if API supports it).
-    -   [ ] Handle API errors and loading states.
+    -   [✔️] Ensure the game can correctly reference and play segments of these audio files based on the current snippet length (2s, 3s, 5s, 8s, 12s) and the full track on the victory screen.
--   **Metadata Preparation:**
+-   **Metadata Preparation & Structuring:**
-    -   [ ] Develop a process (manual or scripted) to clean up track titles and artist names from SoundCloud.
-        * *Inputs Needed:* Sample raw metadata to understand cleaning requirements.
+    -   [✔️] Crucial Task: Manually update or create metadata for each song file.
+This involves:
+        -   [✔️] Defining a clean and consistent Song Title for each track.
+        -   [✔️] Defining a clean and consistent Artist(s) Name for each track.
+        -   [✔️] Noting the exact filename as it appears in assets/songs/ to link the metadata to the audio file.
-    -   [ ] Store curated playlist metadata (ID, title, artist, SoundCloud track URL/ID) in a usable format (e.g., JSON file, simple DB if building a backend service).
+    -   [✔️] Store this curated metadata in a structured and easily accessible format (e.g., a JSON file, say song_metadata.json, within the assets/ or src/data/ directory).
-    -   [ ] Ensure metadata is readily available for the frontend game logic (random song selection, guess validation, display).
--   [ ] Update game logic to use actual SoundCloud tracks and metadata instead of mock data.
+        * *Inputs Needed:* The chosen structure for the JSON file (e.g., an array of objects, each with id, title, artist, filename).
+        * Example for one song in JSON:
+        ```json
+        {
+          "id": "song001",
+          "title": "Clean Song Title",
+          "artist": "Formatted Artist Name",
+          "filename": "actual_song_file_name.mp3"
+        }
+        ```
+    -   [✔️] Write a script or manually create this song_metadata.json file populating it with the cleaned titles, artists, and corresponding filenames for all songs in the assets/songs/ folder.
+-   **Integration with Core Game Logic:**
+    -   [✔️] Update the game's song selection logic to randomly pick a song from the song_metadata.json file.
+    -   [✔️] Modify the audio loading mechanism to use the filename from the selected song's metadata to construct the path to the audio file in assets/songs/.
+    -   [✔️] Adapt the guess validation logic to compare user input against the title and artist fields from the loaded song's metadata.
+    -   [✔️] Ensure the Victory Screen correctly displays the title and artist from the metadata.
+    -   [✔️] Implement error handling for scenarios like a metadata entry not matching an actual audio file or malformed metadata.

+### Phase 7.5: Interactive Search Suggestions & Dynamic Feedback UI

+**Objective:** Enhance the guess interface with real-time search suggestions presented in a "drop-up" menu and implement a dynamic, scrollable display area for feedback on incorrect guesses and skips, appearing below the main guess controls.

+-   **Live Search Suggestions ("Drop-Up" Menu):**
+    -   [✔️] Design and implement the UI for the "drop-up" suggestions list that appears as the user types into the search input field.
+        * Ensure it positions correctly (likely above the input or in a way that doesn't obscure critical elements).
+    -   [✔️] Implement search/filter logic:
+        -   [✔️] As the user types, filter the song_metadata.json list.
+        -   [✔️] Match against both "Song Title" and "Artist(s)" fields in a case-insensitive manner.
+        -   [✔️] Display matching results in the drop-up list, formatted as: [Song Name] - [Artist(s)].
+    -   [✔️] Implement interaction for the suggestions list:
+        -   [✔️] Show/hide the list based on input focus and content.
+        -   [✔️] Allow song selection from the list (e.g., mouse click, keyboard navigation like arrow keys + Enter).
+        -   [✔️] Upon selection, populate the search input field with the chosen song's title (or a representation suitable for submission).
+        -   [✔️] Clear/hide the list appropriately after selection or when the input is cleared/loses focus without selection.
+    -   [✔️] Style the drop-up menu and its items for clarity and consistency with the overall game design.
+-   **Dynamic Feedback Display & Scrolling:**
+    -   [✔️] Create a dedicated container element below the "Skip" and "Submit" buttons to hold feedback messages (incorrect guesses, skips).
+        * This area should initially be empty or take up no space if no feedback has been generated.
+    -   [✔️] Implement logic to dynamically add feedback items to this container:
+        -   [✔️] Incorrect Guess: When a guess is incorrect, append a new element displaying the incorrectly guessed song as "[Artist Name] – [Song Title]" (referencing the style in the provided concept sketch image_c83858.png).
+        -   [✔️] Skip Action: When the "Skip" button is used, append a new element displaying "Skipped" (referencing the style in the provided concept sketch image_c83858.png).
+    -   [✔️] Implement smooth animations/transitions for the appearance of new feedback items (e.g., fade-in, slide-in from bottom).
+        * *Inputs Needed:* Desired animation style and duration.
+    -   [✔️] Ensure the main game screen area (or the specific section containing the guess interface and feedback) becomes vertically scrollable if the accumulated feedback items cause the content to exceed the available viewport height.
+        * Test to confirm that users can easily scroll to view all past guesses and skips.
+    -   [✔️] Style the feedback items and the container to match the visual design indicated in the concept sketch (e.g., rounded boxes, text styling).

 ---